We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 When you’re heading off on your next diving trip there’s something you don’t want to leave home without.

-If you’d like to learn about other options, we’ve assembled a guide helping you understand:
+But if you’d like to learn a little more about your options, we’ve assembled this guide to help you better understand:

 - Why it’s recommended